 Structural and physical integrity and function

 Site access for monitoring or maintenance

 As applicable, all project proponents are encouraged to consider potential future climate change risks and vulnerabilities during your project planning and are encouraged to submit this information with a project permit application.

 Suggested resource tools for evaluation of climate change risks can be found here:

 Coldwater Resources Mapping Tool, a Geographic Information Systems (GIS) based interactive map

-The Maryland Department of the Environment is providing applicants with access to the Maryland Department of Natural Resources (DNR) Coldwater Resources Mapping Tool* so that applicants can determine if their project may be proposed in an area that may have trout and/or other coldwater species and to advise your planning process.
+The Maryland Department of the Environment is providing applicants with access to the Maryland Department of Natural Resources (DNR) Coldwater Resources Mapping Tool* as well as a link to access MDE's Coldwater Resources page which serves as an information hub for all current MDE guidance, policies, ongoing work, and resources for cold water protection so that applicants can determine if their project may be proposed in an area that may have trout and/or other coldwater species and to advise your planning process.

 This mapping tool has several layers which users can turn on or off.
 By clicking on a watershed within the map, an applicant will be able to determine if their project is in a location with potential coldwater resources and will be provided contact information for local DNR biologists.

 Permit applicants are encouraged to consult the local DNR fisheries biologist for site specific information on coldwater fish and benthic macroinvertebrate species.
 To access the DNR’s Coldwater Resources Mapping Tool please visit the following link: